 Does the summer find you by the shore like it does me?

-When my kids are splashing and jumping in the foamy saltwater, I walk the wet sand slowly, scanning for shells to collect when the water ebbs.
-Dotted in the smooth, glossy sand are the impossibly beautiful treasures sent from the sea—the mighty sea that God created.
+When my kids are splashing and jumping in the foamy saltwater, I walk the wet sand slowly.
+I scan for shells to collect when the water ebbs.
+Dotted in the smooth, glossy sand are the beautiful treasures sent from the sea—the mighty sea that God created.
 And as I collect, there is something meditative about hearing the waves surge, crash, spread, and then drift away.

 It feels like a metaphor for our trials.
 Troubles build, they crescendo, and they slowly retreat from our lives until the next trial arrives.